 The C&C 36 Sailboat is an exceptional ship with an impressive pedigree.
 By far it is the best ship I have sailed.
 They are high performance ships with attractive interiors that can sail well in a variety of conditions.
-The designers of C&C boats built ships that were squarely aimed at the high end of the sailboat market.
+The designers of C&C boats built ships that were squarely aimed at the high-end of the sailboat market.
 It is the attention to detail that sets the C&C sailboat apart from other production boats.
-When you look in the deep recesses of a C&C’s hull, places where people at boat shows don’t see, you find neatly finished seams, not globs of resin.
+When you look in the deep recesses of a C&C’s hull, places where people at boat shows don’t see, you find neatly finished seems, not gobs of resin.

 The C&C 36 sailboat has a shallow rounded bottom with low wetted area, a swept back deep fin keel, a moderately swept back rudder and a reverse transom.
 Equipped with a 30 hp Yanmar diesel engine, this ship easy to sail and extremely maneuverable.

 - Rig Type: Masthead Sloop

 - Displacement: 12000 lbs.